 The importance of diversity

-In line with company policy and the Code of Ethics, Snam offers equal opportunities to all its employees, encompassing all phases and aspects of the employment relationship
+In line with the Policy Diversity & Inclusion, its new three annexes about gender equality, recruiting and harassment and the Code of Ethics, Snam offers equal opportunities to all its employees, encompassing all phases and aspects of the employment relationship

 Diversity is a value for Snam.
 Snam’s gradual internationalisation led the HR department to cooperate with other companies in the gas sector and promote the diversity of different cultures in Europe.